mapluisch/TripoSR-for-Unity/README.md

 ### TripoSR Parameters
 All TripoSR parameters are exposed by my script.
 Feel free to change them as you see fit.

+I've made some of them `ReadOnly` within the Inspector, since you shouldn't really change those vars (e.g. model name, device to use).
+You can still change them within the script of course.

 ## Contributions
 Contributions are welcome!
 Feel free to open issues for bugs/features or submit pull requests.